Packhorse: Modern uses

 In North America and Australia, in areas such the Bicentennial National Trail, the packhorse plays a major role in recreational pursuits, particularly to transport goods and supplies into wilderness areas and where motor vehicles are either prohibited or impracticable.
 They are used by mounted outfitters, hunters, campers, stockmen and cowboys to carry tools and equipment that cannot be carried with the rider.
 They are used by guest ranches to transport materials to remote locations to set up campsites for tourists and guests.
 They are used by the United States Forest Service and the National Park Service to carry in supplies to maintain trails, cabins and bring in commercial goods to backcountry tourist lodges and other remote, permanent residences.
 Additionally, packhorses have also been used by drug trafficking organizations to transport narcotics across wilderness areas.

-In the third world, packhorses and donkeys to an even greater extent, still haul goods to market, carry supplies for workers, and many other of the same jobs that have been performed for millennia.
+In the third world packhorses, and donkeys to an even greater extent, still haul goods to market, carry supplies for workers and do many of the other jobs that have been performed for millennia.

 In modern warfare, pack mules are used to bring supplies to areas where roads are poor and fuel supply is uncertain.
-For example, they are a critical part of the supply chain for all sides of the conflict in remote parts of Afghanistan.
+For example they are a critical part of the supply chain for all sides of the conflict in remote parts of Afghanistan.

-Training and utilization
+Training and use

 Foundation training of the packhorse is similar to that of a riding horse.
-Many, though not all packhorses are also trained to be ridden.
+Many but not all packhorses are also trained to be ridden.
 In addition, a packhorse is required to have additional skills that may not be required of a riding horse.
 A pack horse is required to be tolerant of close proximity to other animals in the packstring, both to the front and to the rear.
 The horse must also be tolerant of breeching, long ropes, noisy loads, and the shifting of the load during transit.
-Patience and tolerance is crucial; for example, while there are many ways that pack horses are put into a pack string, one method incorporates tying the halter lead of one animal to the tail of the animal in front of it, an act that often provokes kicking or bolting in untrained animals.
+Patience and tolerance are crucial; for example there are many ways to put pack horses into a pack string, but one method incorporates tying the halter lead of one animal to the tail of the animal in front of it, an act that often provokes kicking or bolting in untrained animals.

 Loading of a packhorse requires care.
-Weight carried is the first factor to consider.
+Weight to be carried is the first factor to consider.
 The average horse can carry up to approximately 30% of its body weight.
-Thus, a 1000 lb horse cannot carry more than 300 lb.
+Thus a 1000 lb horse cannot carry more than 300 lb.
 A load carried by a packhorse also has to be balanced, with weight even on both sides to the greatest degree possible.